No. 21 / Glossary

 llms.txt

 A text file placed at the root of your website (yoursite.com/llms.txt) that tells AI model crawlers what your site is about and which pages are most important.
-Similar to how robots.txt guides search engine crawlers, llms.txt is specifically designed for large language model crawlers.
+Similar to how robots.txt guides search engine crawlers, llms.txt is designed for large language model crawlers.
 It typically includes a site description, key pages, and content categories.
+It is a proposed standard, and adoption varies across platforms.

 Perplexity